bparanj/crystal/electronics/book/tasks.md

 book/8b.md
 6:Merge with existing experiment.

-- Create a circuit diagram and use Tinkercad images for series battery demo Refer: Series Battery Demo.
-Show that the current through the circuit will be the same.
-See 14.md
+- Show that the current through the circuit will be the same.
+FOR LED + resistor circuit
 - See 15.md for batteries in parallel.
 - Connect multimeter before and after a resistor to show the current flowing is the same before or after the resistor.